-Nepal and the United States of America (USA) established the diplomatic relations between them on 25 April 1947.
+Nepal and the United States of America (US) established the diplomatic relations between them on 25 April 1947.
+The US is the second country, only after the UK, with which Nepal established diplomatic relations.
 Nepal established its Embassy in Washington D.C. on 3 February 1958.
 On 6 August 1959, American Embassy in Kathmandu was opened.
 A number of Nepal’s honorary consuls have been appointed in various US cities.

 Exchange of Visits

 High level visits have served to further cement the bilateral relations between Nepal and the US.
 Prominent visits to Nepal from the US include high dignitaries of various government agencies.

 - Prime Minister Rt.
 Hon.
 K P Sharma Oli visited the US to attend the 73rd session of the UN General Assembly in September 2018.